runemadsen/runemadsen-2012/writings/printing-code/lecture-grid.md

 The concept of a generative grid system is extremely powerful, but also extremely underused.
 Even a simple thing like a flexible grid program is non-existent today.

 Today we'll go through the different types of grid systems, look at interesting examples, and look at how we can create and manipulate grid systems in code.
 If you feel like it, read [this brief introduction to the history of grid](http://www.graphics.com/modules.php?name=Sections&op=viewarticle&artid=620).

+A grid system is any kind of basic constraint you can put on the canvas.

 Types of Grids